 Nine vegetation communities were identified during an ecological assessment for the Charbon Colliery EA in the area immediately adjacent to, or within the boundary of the mining leases.
 A total of 267 plant species have been identified including 48 exotic species and 219 locally indigenous species.
 One threatened species, the Capertee Stringybark (Eucalyptus cannonii), was identified within Colliery Holding.
-This species' conservation status is listed as vulnerable for both NSW and National schedules.
+This species' conservation status is listed as vulnerable under the NSW Threatened Species Conservation Act 1995 (TSC Act) but was delisted from the Environment Protection Biodiversity Conservation Act 1999 (EPBC Act) on 14 December 2013.